krishansubudhi/UW_Algorithms/HW8/readme.md

-c)dBased on the heatmaps you generated, which of the measures seems the most reasonable?
+c)Based on the heatmaps you generated, which of the measures seems the most reasonable?
 Are there any pairs of newsgroups that are very similar?
 Would have you expected this?
 Explain.

 e>Your plot for part (b) was symmetric, but for part (d) was asymmetric.
 Explain if docA is most similar to docB that does not mean docB is also most similar to docA